USPS Fingerprinting Process (What to Expect + Other FAQs)

 If you’re in the midst of the hiring process for the USPS, you might be wondering what happens after you have your fingerprints done.

-Well, at first, what you will do is wait.
+Well, first, you will have to wait.
 You will wait while the Postal Service HR team runs the background checks and further evaluates your application materials.

 Your next email from the Postal Service could be an offer, and it could come with W-2 forms to fill out, and then you’ll have orientation.